 Simple scripts and background tasks

 Monitor job-based or task queuing systems, like Celery, or other standalone non-web functions.

 Business data analysis with data exploration.

-Use the Python agent with our data explorer to organize, query, and visualize your data to answer key questions about application performance and customer experience.
+Use the Python agent with metrics and events to organize, query, and visualize your data to answer key questions about application performance and customer experience.